Jen-Ashishali/archive-data-analytics/README.md

 ## 4. Data Processing

-For the purpose of this analysis, I used Microsoft Excel for its clear data cleaning abilities and Python programming for its high computational power with large datasets, and its visualization libraries.
+For the purpose of this analysis, I used Microsoft Excel for its clear data cleaning abilities and Python programming for its high computational power with large datasets, and visualization libraries.

 ### 4.1.
 Documentation of Cleaning